ue22-p22/web/notebooks/31-js-language-overview-nb.md

 * from now on, we will very briefly cover **some** features of the language
 * for a more thorough study, refer to [this excellent tutorial on javascript.info](https://javascript.info/)
-* we will point at a selection of fragments as we go
+* as we go, we will point at a selection of chapters in that tuto
 * students interested should probably read it through

 +++ {"slideshow": {"slide_type": "slide"}}